TimMangan/MSIX-PackageSupportFramework/PsfRuntime/readme.md

 # PSF Runtime
 The PSF Runtime serves several purposes.
+* It provides an intercept for detouring `CreateProcess` to ensure that:
+* * Any child process will run inside the container, along with grandchildren.
+* * Any child process gets the PSF Runtime injected into it.
+* It provides an intercept for detouring `SetDllDirectory` and `AddDllDirectory[A/W]` to fix up path information.
-The first is that it is responsible for detouring `CreateProcess` to ensure that any child process will also get the PSF Runtime injected into it.
-Additionally, it is responsible for loading and parsing the `config.json` DOM as well as loading any configured fixup dlls for the current executable.
-Finally, it exposes a set of utility functions collectively referred to as the "PSF Framework" for use by the individual fixup dlls.
+* It is responsible for loading and parsing the `config.json` DOM as well as loading any configured fixup dlls for the current executable.
+* Finally, it exposes a set of utility functions collectively referred to as the "PSF Framework" for use by the individual fixup dlls.
 This includes helpers for interop with the Detours library, functions for querying information about the current package/app id, and a set of functions for querying information from the `config.json` DOM.
 See [psf_runtime.h](../include/psf_runtime.h) for a more complete idea of this API surface as well as [psf_config.h](../include/psf_config.h) for an idea of how the JSON data is exposed.

 ## Processes to be fixed up
 To ensure that all processes that require fixups are handled, PsfRuntime intercepts the processes creation API CreateProcess.